MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

         --active-directory-auth Enabled
     ```

-1. Use the [az ad signed-in-user show](/cli/azure/ad/signed-in-user#az-ad-signed-in-user-show) command to get the object ID of your user account to use in the next command.
+1. Use the [az ad signed-in-user show](/cli/azure/ad/signed-in-user#az-ad-signed-in-user-show) command to get the object ID of your user account.
+You'll use this ID in the next command.

     ```azurecli
     az ad signed-in-user show --query id --output tsv
     ```

-1. Use the [az postgres flexible-server ad-admin create](/cli/azure/postgres/flexible-server/ad-admin#az-postgres-flexible-server-ad-admin-create) command to add your user account as a Microsoft Entra administrator on the PostgreSQL server.
+1. Use the [az postgres flexible-server ad-admin create](/cli/azure/postgres/flexible-server/ad-admin#az-postgres-flexible-server-ad-admin-create) command to add your user account as a Microsoft Entra administrator on the PostgreSQL server:

     ```azurecli
     az postgres flexible-server ad-admin create \